Search by category

 UN Economic Commission for Europe (UNECE)

 The UNECE Statistical Database contains time series data for 56 countries (geographical Europe, plus USA) and has two entries.
-The Economic Statistics contain indicators on national accounts, labour force, price indices and interest rates, industrial production and wages, and external economic relations.
-The Gender Statistics contain indicators on population, families and households, work and the economy, education, and health.
+The database contains information on Sustainable Development Goals, Population and Gender, Forestry, Country Profiles, Economy, Millenium Development Goals, Thematic Overviews and Transport.
 The time series cover different periods, but mostly range from 1990-present.
+The data is presented in Profiles, Rankings, Tables, Charts and Maps.

 World Development Indicators (WDI)